 Except for those walks.

 Walks are a huge big deal if you are a dog.
-Walks mean, getting out and about with your family, hunting amazing smells, running with the wind in your ears, playing, sniffing, exploring.
+They mean, getting out and about with your family, hunting amazing smells, running with the wind in your ears, playing, sniffing, exploring.
 Walks mean meeting people, and meeting other dogs.
-Walks are the opposite of boring.
+They are the opposite of boring.
 Walks are the ultimate prize.

 It is hardly surprising that some dogs don’t want their walks to end.
 That they dart out of reach and refuse to have their lead put back on, or refuse to get back in the vehicle.

 It is perhaps far more surprising that so many dogs do willingly go home with their owners at the end of each walk.

 So why do some people have trouble and not others?

 How does the problem start?

 Just like us, dogs tend to avoid behaviors that have had unpleasant consequences in the past, and repeat behaviors that have had pleasant consequences in the past.